Alveo/hcsvlab-docs/WebApp.md

     config/linguistics.yml
     config/solr.yml

-When you run `bundle exec cap production deploy:setup` in the next step, the files listed above will be copied from your deployment machine to a shared directory on the server at /home/devel/hcsvlab-web/shared/files in the same folder structure.
+When you run `bundle exec cap YOUR_ENV deploy:setup` in the next step, the files listed above will be copied from your deployment machine to a shared directory on the server at /home/devel/hcsvlab-web/shared/files in the same folder structure.

 If you update the configuration files on the server, you will have to restart the server for any changes to take effect.

 **Deploy**

-    $ bundle exec cap production deploy:setup
+    $ bundle exec cap YOUR_ENV deploy:setup
-    $ bundle exec cap production deploy:full_redeploy
+    $ bundle exec cap YOUR_ENV deploy:full_redeploy
-    $ bundle exec cap production deploy:create_solr_core
+    $ bundle exec cap YOUR_ENV deploy:create_solr_core # may not be required if you ran the solr ansible playbook
+    $ bundle exec cap YOUR_ENV deploy:configure_activemq
+    $ bundle exec cap YOUR_ENV deploy:start_activemq
-    $ bundle exec cap production deploy:start_services
+    $ bundle exec cap YOUR_ENV deploy:start_services
+    $ bundle exec cap YOUR_ENV deploy:migrate
+    $ bundle exec cap YOUR_ENV deploy:refresh_db

 If you ever need to redeploy, make sure you run the following command to stop the services (ActiveMQ, Tomcat, messaging pollers) first:

-    $ bundle exec cap production deploy:stop_services
+    $ bundle exec cap YOUR_ENV deploy:stop_services

 ### Verifying the deployment, aka running the "Smoke Test" - This must be conducted for each release to Production